yusufkaya01/elk-docker-setup/README.md

 2. Modify the `.env` file with your desired configuration values.
 Ensure passwords, memory limits, and ports are set as per your needs.

-3. Start the ELK stack using Docker Compose:
+3. **Add an Encryption Key**:
+   To ensure security, you'll need to add an encryption key to the `.env` file.
+To generate a secure encryption key, use the following command:

     ```bash
+    openssl rand -base64 32
+    ```

+   This will generate a random 32-byte encryption key, which you can then paste into the `.env` file as shown below:

+    ```bash
+    # SAMPLE Predefined Key only to be used in POC environments
+    ENCRYPTION_KEY=<your-generated-encryption-key>
+    ```

+4. Start the ELK stack using Docker Compose:

+    ```bash
     docker-compose up -d
     ```

-4. Access Kibana via the following URL in your browser:
+5. Access Kibana via the following URL in your browser:

     ```
     http://localhost:5601
     ```

-5. Elasticsearch can be accessed at:
+6. Elasticsearch can be accessed at:

     ```
     http://localhost:9200